College of Business > News & Events > DePaul MBA Students Gain Skills for Job Interviews, Networking and More

-During the half-day event, 28 students gained career advice from a DePaul HR executive with 30 years of experience in corporate America and participated in mock job interviews and networking with alumni.
+During the half-day event, 28 students participated in mock job interviews and networked with alumni, and also gained career advice from a DePaul human resources executive with 30 years of experience in corporate America.

 “The Kellstadt Career Management Center is one of the few career centers nationally that is exclusively dedicated to the needs of graduate business students,” says Jessica Gagle, director of the center.
 “As such, we’re able to tailor our career events, such as this one, and our personalized career coaching specifically to the needs of graduate business students.
 We also engage members of our large, well-connected alumni community in these activities, which helps future graduates build their career networks.”

 Guest speaker Stephanie Smith, vice president for human resources at DePaul, who previously managed HR for Kraft Foods - North America and other corporate organizations, provided guidance for building professional networks and making the most of mentors and sponsors.
 Sponsors – executives who use their social capital to influence your career advancement – are the subject of a dissertation Smith is writing as a student in DePaul’s Doctorate in Business Administration program.

 The program also provided MBA students an opportunity to practice their job interviewing skills with 14 business alumni volunteers who conducted one-on-one mock interviews with the students and provided feedback.